EmGarr/kerod/README.md

 ## Warning

-- I need to fix the documentation build
 - Currently DETR like architecture cannot be saved using `model.save(path)`.
 I need to investigate.
 Please use: `model.save_weights(path)`.

 ## Features